-How do you go about making Agile work for your business?
+How do you go about developing an Agile business strategy to make Agile work for your business?
 Many Agile coaching and consulting companies take what I would call a “developer-centric” approach to Agile:

 - The effort is heavily focused on team-level capabilities and is primarily oriented around improving the development process